arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-tcp-plc-ide/content.md

 - Learn how to set up the workspace environment for Modbus TCP using Arduino PLC IDE.
 - Learn how to configure Modbus TCP for Portenta Machine Control using Arduino PLC IDE.
-- Learn how to verify that Portenta Machine Control has been correctly set up using an example that uses Modbus TCP communication.
+- Learn how to verify that Portenta Machine Control has been correctly set up using a Modbus TCP communication example.

 ## Required Hardware and Software